yogendrajs/Saral-API/README.md

 # Saral-Requests-API

-SARAL is the eLearning platform of NavGurukul.
-Which is available on website saral.navgurukul.org created a CLI based app where users can access the content of saral using the terminal.
-So basically I used Requist ( library in Python used for making a http requests ) This course in we are learn how to work request module in python and how to call API and how do APIs work.
-In python3 through requests library, fetching data from saral/navgurukul website
+SARAL is the eLearning platform of NavGurukul, which is available on website https://saral.navgurukul.org.
+I have created a CLI based app where users can access the content of saral using the terminal.

 Here I implemented a basic version of an eLearning API, using express framework of Node JS.
 The users can manage and create different courses, exercises and also manage submissions, using basic CRUD operations.